batoxpr/30mff/README.md

 •	Project Description: Our film is shot in a simple vlog style.
 To reflect the simplicity of the content, I wanted to focus on minimalistic design, with small intricate details and interactivity.
-To set the "morning vlog" theme, I chose color pallete consisting of pastel blue and yellow.
+To set the "morning vlog" theme, I chose a color pallete consisting of pastel blue and yellow.

 •	Process: I mainly used Adobe XD to design the logos and objects of my website.
 For the premiere,  embedded the youtube video to the page as it seemed like a better solution.